summerhealey/readme-generator/goodREADME.md

   * [Questions](#questions)

   # Project Description
-  Description of project would be found here.
+  Description of the Description of project would be found here.

   # Installation
   Installation instructions for needed dependencies or on how to install the application would be found here.